tempo-riz/feedback_github/README.md

 # feedback_github
-A simple way of getting user feedback directly as github issues
+A Flutter package which allows the user to give feedback directly in the app and upload it as an issue to Github

 <!--
 This README describes the package.
 If you publish this package to pub.dev,